bankebihari/bankebihari/README.md

 Hello!
 I'm Banke -but I also go by @wth_sunny 👋
-Here are some ideas to get you started:
+Here are some ideas to get Started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...